-These lunches are free and open to the public, but RSVPs are required.
+These lunches are free and open to the public.

 Dr. Adrian Gropper is working to put patients in charge of their health records, arguably the most valuable and most personal kinds of connected information about a person.
 They encompass elements of anonymous, pseudonymous, and verified identity and they interact with both regulated institutions and licensed professionals.
 Gropper’s research centers on self-sovereign technology for management of personal information both in control of the individual and as hosted or curated by others.
 The HIE of One project is a free software reference implementation and currently the only standards-based patient-centered record.
 The work implements a self-sovereign UMA Authorization Server and is adding blockchain identity as self-sovereign technology to enable licensed practitioners to authenticate and, for example, write a compliant prescription directly into the patient’s self-sovereign health record.

 The public interest threads through many aspects of this work.
 Detailed health records are valuable sources for medical research, social justice, machine learning, big data, as well as directly related to 5-20% of the activity in terms of GDP.
 Identity and related aspects of this work, including security, are of global importance including refugees and societies with weak government and private institutions.

 About Dr. Gropper